rmbolger/Posh-ACME/docs/Plugins/SimpleDNSPlus.md

 If you're not using anonymous authentication, you'll also need to specify credentials as a PSCredential object with `SdnsCred`.

+!!! warning
-*NOTE: The `SdnsUser` and `SdnsPassword` parameters are deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `SdnsUser` and `SdnsPassword` parameters are deprecated and will be removed in the next major module version.
+If you are using them, please migrate to the Secure parameter set.

 ### Anonymous Authentication